Up to four seats in the Doctor of Dental Surgery (DDS) Program are available for international applicants who must:

 Immigration and Permission to Study in Canada

-To obtain a visitor's visa to enter Canada and a student authorization granting permission to study in Canada, all non-Canadians must submit the following documents to a Canadian Consulate or Embassy outside Canada:
+To obtain a visitor's visa to enter Canada and a student authorization granting permission to study in Canada, all non-Canadians must submit documentation to a Canadian Consulate or Embassy outside Canada.

 Western’s International & Exchange Student Centre (IESC)